Last updated on February 23, 2023

 Wrap Up

 And that’s all there is to know about the MTG Arena Play bundle!
-I think these new preorder bundles are an inventive way to approach the product if nothing else, offering collections that are more suited to different ways to play Arena.
+I think these preorder bundles are an inventive way to approach the product, if nothing else, offering collections that are more suited to different ways to play Arena.
 The Play bundle is a good way to get the most bang for your buck if you’re only interested in Limited and competitive play.

 All right, well I’m off to see if Elesh Norn has anything better to offer.
 Bow to the Mother of Machines!